Economics Financial Personal Advice

 • Using the whole life insurance product as the VEHCILE to handle your banking needs allows for financial freedom and flexibility.

-• Using whole life policies in the way defined above makes “Whole life insurance” really a misnomer; it is really better titled “a powerful banking vehicle with a death penalty bonus on the side.”
+• Using whole life policies in the way defined above makes “Whole life insurance” really a misnomer; it is really better titled “a powerful tax-free banking vehicle with a death benefit bonus thrown in on the side.”

 • Using the IBC process allows you to remove yourself morally and literally from the corrupt banking sector